YUM YUM YUM.

 I LOVE this.
+It’s the perfect easy leftover turkey recipe, first.
 I also really like tangy things in general, and the cranberry sauce and lemon juice add so much zip that cuts through the fat of the mayo and sour cream.
 The result tastes mainly like a chicken salad that you’ve had a thousand times but with some extra brightness and tis the season, bitches, from the cranberries and turkey.

 Give the turkey skin to your dogs, enjoy this all weekend, and waste not/want not.

 Use up Thanksgiving turkey and cranberry sauce in an unexpected way, perfect for lunches or happy hours for the whole long weekend.
 This takes 10 minutes and has so much holiday flavor.
 A perfect leftover turkey recipe!